IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 1. Let's push the image you just built to your OpenShift cluster's built-in image registry.
    - First, login to the image registry by running the following command in the web terminal.
-   - A session token is obtained using the `oc whoami -t` command and used as the password to login.
+     - Note: From below command, a session token is obtained from the value of another command `oc whoami -t` and used as the password to login.

      ```
      docker login -u openshift -p $(oc whoami -t) image-registry.openshift-image-registry.svc:5000